Axolotl Illnesses and Treatment

 Recent water change

-If the problem has occurred after a water change its probably because you did not treat the water before you placed it in your Axolotl tank.
+If the problem has occurred after the water change it's probably because you did not treat the water before you placed it in your Axolotl tank.
 Place the necessary chemicals directly into the tank if possible.

 |General pink/red flush all over,